florian-dev/locate/README.md

 # locate
 Locate files using a simple managed database.
 Can find a file name pattern and seek for duplicates files.
+(Python 2.7 - Windows - unicode filenames support)

 Written for Windows.
 On Linux updatedb and locate commands do the job (except for duplicates seek), and I don't know MacOs.